AdaLam7/Grants-Program/applications/DotPay.md

 ## Future Plans

--  In our long term plan, we will support more payment scenarios, such as website recharge VIP and online payment to buy goods after completing this grant.
+-  About our future plan, we will support more payment scenarios, such as website recharge VIP and online payment to buy goods after completing this grant.
 -  And then, we are going to support more platforms to expand the number of users, not only completing paid tasks on Github , but also on Telegram, Discord, Twitter, etc, and We also have an idea that cross-chain cooperation with other project.
 -  After that, We will launch our own Polkadot para-chain tokens and the open source developers will receive  tokens by completing the paid tasks on Github.